 This page provides reference information on the Louisiana Alternative Housing Pilot Program which was a grant program that explored alternative methods to address disaster related housing needs.
 The Louisiana project involved the building of cottage style homes with steel frame construction and provided housing for a diverse population.
 This project is in closeout but provides valuable reference material for FEMA's National Disaster Housing Strategy.

-Louisiana is one of the four states that received an award through the Alternative Housing Pilot Program.
-The Alternative Housing Pilot Program (AHPP) is a one-time, four-year pilot to identify and evaluate better ways to house disaster survivors.
+Louisiana was one of four states that received an award through the Alternative Housing Pilot Program.
+The Alternative Housing Pilot Program (AHPP) was a one-time, four-year pilot to identify and evaluate better ways to house disaster survivors.
 It resulted from a $400 million Congressional appropriation in 2006 and is identified as a key program in FEMA's National Disaster Housing Strategy.
 Designed as a grant program to address housing needs, five of the 29 AHPP projects submitted were awarded to four states.

-Louisiana's Alternative Housing Pilot Program (AHPP) creates three separate group sites in Louisiana and an infill project within New Orleans.
-Two different housing models will be produced - the Louisiana (or "Katrina") Cottage (a single family home), and the Dovetail Cottage (a one story multifamily unit).
+Louisiana's Alternative Housing Pilot Program (AHPP) created three separate group sites in Louisiana and an infill project within New Orleans.
+Two different housing models were produced - the Louisiana (or "Katrina") Cottage (a single family home), and the Dovetail Cottage (a one story multifamily unit).

 - Single & Multifamily

 - New Orleans, Baton Rouge, Lake Charles and other Louisiana locations

 Louisiana Recovery Authority